WCS extended to March 2027 — rates increase April 2026

 2. Get quotes - Must use an OZEV-authorised installer (list here)

-3. Apply for voucher - Installer usually handles this via the OZEV portal
+3. Apply for voucher - Installer usually handles this.
+Via OZEV portal until 31 March 2026; via "Find a grant" platform from 1 April 2026

 4. Installation - Must be completed within 180 days of voucher issue